rfrht/PY2RAF/Improving-FT-710-usability.md

 6. Turn the `FUNC` button, change it to `PEAK`
 7. Touch `BACK` to exit the configuration

-## Frequency shift when exchanging between USB and LSB
-When you switch between USB/LSB/AM/CW, you'll get a frequency shift of +- 800 Hz, and that's not super useful for me, as I have to re-tune when I change the mode.
-1. Hit the `FUNC` button
-2. Bottom row, select `CW SETTING`
-3. Touch `MODE CW`
-4. Turn the `FUNC` button, scroll down to `CW FREQ DISPLAY`
-5. Touch `CW FREQ DISPLAY`
-6. Turn the `FUNC` button, change it to `DIRECT FREQ`
-7. Touch `BACK` to exit the configuration

 ## Main VFO tuning step
 You will find out that the VFO and Clarifier in SSB mode tunes in 20 Hz steps in "Fine" mode.
 Well, I like 10 Hz steps more.
 1. Hit the `FUNC` button